EngrIBGIT/Advanced-Data-Analytics---Portfolio-Project-for-DataPulse/README.md

 - **Research Questions:** Clearly draft research questions based on the provided dataset.
 - **Dataset Creation:** Merge or create a new dataset using SQL queries or Python.
 - **Data Preprocessing:** Perform cleaning and preprocessing of the dataset.
-- **Visualization:** Use Python, Power BI or Google Looker Studio for data visualization.
+- **Visualization:** Use Python, Power BI, or Google Looker Studio for data visualization.

 ### Issues and Solutions (25%)
 - Identify significant issues in using Big Data Analytics, especially for crime analysis.